Agri Arkansas - The Honeybee

 Men and Women of Distinction: Milton Crenchaw

 Arkansas native Milton Crenchaw is recognized nationally for his role as an instructional aviator and pilot trainer for the Tuskegee Airmen, a group of African American pilots who fought in World War II.
 In this one-on-one interview with host Ernie Dumas, Crenchaw reflects on his childhood in Little Rock and shares the stories of his life in which he found himself on the leading edge of history.
-Don't miss this inspiring interview with a man whose life has been defined by breaking definitions.
+Don't miss this inspiring interview with a man whose life was defined by breaking definitions.

 Milton Pitts Crenchaw, 1919-2015